antonvh/brickpi_fpv/README.md

 1. Open 'ev3dev device browser' at the very bottom left of your screen
 2. Right click your ev3dev device and choose connect or reconnect
 3. Open the command palette (cmd-shift-P or F1) and type 'select and start debugging' + enter
-4. Select 'Run server & client'
+4. Select 'Run server on ev3 and rc script'

+## Known issues ##
+This scripts are a collection of hacks.
+There is little error catching.
+Results might be unpredictable with different hardware.
+Some contributions to better error handling would be appreciated.